nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Design Considerations

 * **Alternative 1 (current choice):** make use of the OS mail client to facilitate email features.
-    * Pros: Easy to implement; utilizes a pre-existing and standardized system for invoking mail xyz.
+    * Pros: Easy to implement; utilizes a pre-existing and standardized system for invoking mail clients.
     * Cons: Requires the user to have a mail client installed on their OS, which is then set to be the default mail client of the system.

 * **Alternative 2:** implement basic email features directly into Dictionote.